RH1005

 "As slow-moving as ripples on a lake occasionally spooked by sharp breezes, as inviting to contemplation as a long gaze at a beguiling artwork, this is a collection of reverentially personal but never remote or cloistered pieces."

-The Guardian (Jazz Album of the Month) - John Fordham
+(Jazz Album of the Month) The Guardian - John Fordham

 "This is an album of immersive and expressive feeling, showcasing two late-career masters who still wield immense power.”